 Don’t panic; but you’re moving on to one of the hardest steps.
-There are three main options for construction: concrete, fiberglass, and vinyl-lined pools.
-As the former is generally the most expensive and hardest to maintain, most homeowners opt for a custom vinyl liner pool (which consists of a polymer or steel interior shell) or a high quality / low maintenance fiberglass pool.
+There are three main options for construction: concrete, fiberglass, and vinyl liner pools.
+As the former is generally the most expensive and hardest to maintain, most homeowners opt for a custom vinyl liner pool (which consists of a polymer or steel interior shell) or a high quality, pre-engineered fiberglass pool.
 Many builders offer multiple types of pools and can give you an informed opinion.

 This task typically goes hand-in-hand with step two as the construction type will ultimately drive your level of commitment in terms of both time and money.
 Look into financing options with the builder if necessary; just don’t overlook the pool’s lifetime maintenance requirements.
 Also consider the costs of things like additional lighting, that gorgeous deck you’ve been dreaming of, cleaning supplies, safety covers, and anything else included in your overall vision.